wearereasonablepeople/warp-browser-gamepad/README.md

 Run the example app at [http://localhost:3000](http://localhost:3000).

-Open the browser DevTools and check the `console` output for debbuging.
+Open the browser DevTools and check the `console` output for debugging.

 ```
 $ npm start